 - Margin or Spread Rate – a predetermined percentage that the insurance company will subtract from the calculated gains in the underlying index, this decides what the net amount of interest credited to the contract can be.

-Pros of Fixed Income Annuities
+Pros and Cons of Fixed Income Annuities

 A final consideration is the beauty of free withdrawal provisions in such a Fixed Index Annuity contract.
 Because a contract holder can simply use a free withdrawal opportunity once a year to take out what he or she needs, this makes the tool an extremely effective and great safe money planning strategy.
 These particular annuities are often more lucrative, efficient, and flexible than alternatively utilizing Index Annuities with Income Riders.